GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 <img width="1680" alt="Twitter 2" src="https://user-images.githubusercontent.com/37382927/97384821-c2a54b00-188d-11eb-89d6-6c6564ff35b0.png">

-2. Log onto you AWS account using an account that has admin access (preferebly an IAM alias and not your root account).<br>
+2. Log onto you AWS account using an account that has admin access (preferebly an IAM alias and not your root account).
-    - Update the attached <i>api_auth.cfg</i> with your AWS <i>Access Key ID</i> and <i>Secret Access Key</i>. <br>
+    - Update the attached <i>api_auth.cfg</i> with your AWS <i>Access Key ID</i> and <i>Secret Access Key</i>.
     - In order to run this project, certain AWS services could not be executed in Northen California.
-Thus, I set the region to US West (Oregon).<br>
+Thus, I set the region to US West (Oregon).

-3. Create a Cloud9 IDE instance (in this example: twitterBot) using default options:<br>
+3. Create a Cloud9 IDE instance (in this example: twitterBot) using default options:
-    - t2.micro (1 GiB RAM + 1 vCPU)<br>
+    - t2.micro (1 GiB RAM + 1 vCPU)
       Free-tier eligible.
-Ideal for educational users and exploration.<br>
+Ideal for educational users and exploration.
     - Amazon Linux<br>
     - Use your default VPC and subnet. <br>